 Furniture history in the United States began with the austere, nonconforming Englishmen who settled New England.
-They brought the trade of furniture making from old England and by 1675, making tables, chairs and chests of distinctly American design.
+It was they who brought the trade of furniture making from old England and in this new environment were, by 1675, making tables, chairs and chests of distinctly American design.